 Cell Arrays and Global Variables

-Global variables are not supported.
+Global variables are allowed in a System object, unless you will be using that System object in Simulink via the MATLAB System block.
 To avoid syncing global variables between a MEX file and the workspace, use a coder configuration object.
 For example:

 f = coder.MEXConfig; f.GlobalSyncMethod = 'NoSync'

 '-config f'in your

 Code generation support is available only for these System object methods:

 isDone (for sources only)

 Code generation support is available only for these methods:

 generated automatically for the this method.
 To release an object,

 release method in your